 Content Map Terms

 HELLP is usually related to pre-eclampsia.
-About 10% to 20% of women who have severe pre-eclampsia develop HELLP.footnote 1 In most cases, this happens before 35 weeks of pregnancy, though it can also develop right after childbirth.footnote 1
+In most cases, this happens before 35 weeks of pregnancy, though it can also develop right after childbirth.

-HELLP syndrome often occurs without warning and can be difficult to recognize.
-It can occur without the signs of pre-eclampsia (which are usually a large increase in blood pressure and protein in the urine).
+HELLP syndrome often occurs without warning and can be hard to recognize.
+It can occur without the signs of pre-eclampsia.
+(These signs usually include a large increase in blood pressure and protein in the urine.)
 Symptoms of HELLP syndrome include:

 • Headache.